Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Human Preference

 \textbf{Mean-spirited human Zhihu answers.} One of the female annotators prefers responses that are sincere, authentic, and uplifting.
 However, many human-written responses tend to show the dark aspects of society by often adopting a strongly negative tone through harsh, sarcastic, or offensive remarks targeting specific groups.
 While these responses may contain some facts, they present a narrow, subjective perspective rather than a comprehensive view.
 In such cases, a more positive or neutral response is generally perceived as more mature and reasonable, aligning with Chinese cultural norms of expressing individual opinions in a mild and modest manner.

 This does not imply that machine-generated responses are ideal.
 When asked for personal opinions, LLMs typically provide generic, average viewpoints that lack depth, wisdom, and inspiration.
-Human annotators tend to prefer personalized, insightful reflections and suggestions informed by real experiences and critical thinking, rather than generic statements that merely reiterate common knowledge.
-This limitation may stem from their lack of personal experiences and the inability to internalize knowledge into a coherent philosophical perspective or behavioral framework.
-Also, human answers would extend the answer from the current topic to other relevant topics, rather than only responding to this question.
+Human annotators prefer personalized, insightful reflections and suggestions informed by real experiences and critical thinking, rather than generic statements that reiterate common knowledge.

+This may stem from lack of personal experiences and inability to internalize knowledge as a coherent philosophical perspective or behavioral framework.

+Moreover, human answers would extend the answer from the current topic to other relevant topics, rather than only responding to this question.

 They can tell from the history and naturally incorporate personal thoughts into it, while models do not have this ability or nature.

 \textbf{Humans more trust human suggestions.} For questions asking for clinical suggestions, graduate program application experience, recommendation of restaurants, educational institution, tutoring courses, and teacher in a city, town or even a district, humans tend to trust more on human answers than model generations.
 These questions require either expert knowledge or real personal experience.
 Compared with model generic opinion and suggestions, humans offer advice in a way of real professional expertise or share firsthand experience with more details, feeling and suggestions, preferred by individuals.
-For example, \textit{How many students did Tongda Students and Kexing Education Tutoring Institution get admitted to top universities this year?} Kexing Education and Tongda Students are two external tutoring schools to help improve scores of high school students in admission exams.
-This internal information is only known by a small group of people in these tutoring schools.
-LLMs generation must be less trustworthy and are even factually incorrect.
+For example, \textit{How many students did Tongda Students and Kexing Education Tutoring Institution get admitted to top universities this year?} Kexing Education and Tongda Students are two tutoring schools helping high school students with admissions.
+This internal information is only known to a small group, making LLM outputs less trustworthy and often factually incorrect.